Belinskiy21/top_reports/README.md

 ```

 This creates the target database if it does not already exist, creates the app tables, and seeds a demo user.
+It also seeds the supported companies registry used by the SEC report flow:

+- Apple
+- Meta
+- Alphabet
+- Amazon
+- Netflix
+- Goldman Sachs

 If you want the app to keep the latest report PDFs warm in storage and avoid slow first-time report generation, enable `REPORT_PREFETCH_ENABLED=true` in your environment before starting the API.